dbt-labs/corp/docs/working_and_growing_here.md

 If work that conflicts with your deeply held beliefs is a regular and predictable part of your role rather than an exception, and your right to conscientious objection is impeding the team’s overall success, the best long-term solution may be to look for a role that’s a better fit.
 You can work with your manager and your People Business Partner to move towards a different role within the company that is more aligned with your personal values.

 💡 You can see some of the discussion that led to this policy in [Working Document: Conscientious Objection](https://www.notion.so/Working-Document-Conscientious-Objection-31977f6aa61b447fabc4f5ac6a20f02f).

-## Getting Support

-We ensure team members receive the support they need.
-We offer different options depending on the question or situation.

-#### Getting Support from the People Team

-1. **Ticketing System**: This is your best option to get the fastest response to questions about benefits, reimbursements, stipends,  and payroll.
-Ask a people question using our ticking system in #people-support.
-2. **People Business Partners (PBP)**: This is the best option when you’re seeking confidentiality and don’t feel comfortable going to your manager.
-PBPs are a resource for when you may want to confidentially, or anonymously, report an issue in the workplace.
-They can help answer and support you with any questions, concerns, or feedback about your time at dbt Labs.

-#### Getting Support from the outside People Team

-1. **Peer Advocate Program**: This is the best option when you’re seeking an alternative route to voice feedback or ideas about the company at large.Peer Advocates is designed to provide an alternate route of communication with leadership and the team at large, for employees seeking to get feedback from peers, test ideas, or offer feedback with anonymity.
-2. **Anonymous Hotline**: This is your best option to workplace issues or suspected illegal or unethical conduct anonymously.
-The Anonymous Hotline offers additional option for anonymous reporting but please remember you can always reach out to your manager, People Business Partner, Peer Advocates or a member of leadership directly about any issues you are having.

-### How to Get Support
-Learn how to get support [here](https://www.notion.so/dbtlabs/How-to-Get-Support-a17443c3b92346b185ca4b4c266497df?pvs=4).